Skip to content

 • a duty not to accept benefits from third parties.

 These duties create a close relationship of trust between directors and the company.
-All directors owe these duties, regardless of their employment status.
-Thus, their actual employment status also depends on other factors.
+All directors owe these duties, regardless of their employment status, and so the actual employment status depends on other factors too.

 Is the Director an Office Holder?

-Executive directors (e.g., CEOs, CFOs) typically hold both an office and an employment role within the company, as they are actively involved in the day-to-day management.
-As a result, they are subject to PAYE for tax purposes and are also likely to be classified as employees under employment law.
+• Executive Directors (e.g., CEOs, CFOs): They typically hold both an office and an employment role within the company, as they are actively involved in the day-to-day management.
+As a result, they are generally subject to PAYE for tax purposes and are also likely to be classified as employees under employment law.

-Non-executive directors, on the other hand, act primarily as advisers to the Board and do not participate in the day-to-day operations of the company.
-While they are still office holders and subject to PAYE for their director fees or payments, they are not considered employees for employment law purposes unless a specific employment contract is in place.
+• Non-executive Directors: They act primarily as advisers to the Board and do not participate in the day-to-day operations of the company.
+While they are still office holders, they are generally not considered employees for employment law purposes unless there is a specific employment contract in place.

 Both executive and non-executive directors will be recorded at Companies House, but the distinction between the two is not made on public records.